AI-generated

 Primary Holding

-Amnesty presupposes the commission of a crime; therefore, an accused who denies committing the offense charged cannot simultaneously invoke the benefits of an amnesty proclamation, as amnesty is in the nature of a plea of confession and avoidance.
+Amnesty presupposes the commission of a crime; an accused who denies having committed the offense charged cannot invoke the benefits of amnesty, and the invocation of amnesty is in the nature of a plea of confession and avoidance where the accused admits the allegations but disclaims liability on account of intervening facts which, if proved, would bring the crime within the scope of the amnesty proclamation.

 Background